 2 Increasing Elimination of Toxins

-Fasting, with fruit and vegetable juices or water, is beneficial on several levels.
+Fasting, with fruit and vegetable juices or water, is beneficial on many levels.
 One is the increased elimination of chemicals.
 This needs to be built up slowly.
-People with high levels of toxicity they can feel quite unwell when they starting fasting as toxins migrate from the fatty tissues to the bloodstream.
-Start with a one-day fast.
+The second is that it supplies crucial nutrients.
+People with high levels of toxicity can feel quite unwell when they starting fasting as toxins migrate from the fatty tissues to the bloodstream.
+Start with a one-day fast and if possible use organic fruits and vegetables because juicing concentrates both nutrients and pesticides.

-Oil-pulling (see separate leaflet) and Epsom salt baths are simple ways to reduce toxicity.
+Oil-pulling (see separate leaflet) and Epsom salt baths are simple ways to reduce toxicity although there is little research on these.

 Every stage of detoxification requires vitamins, minerals and amino acids and many people are already deficient in these.
-Using supplements will help: these include magnesium, zinc, B vitamins and amino acids, though this is beyond the scope of the leaflet.
+Drugs (including pharmaceutical drugs) and alcohol will further deplete these.